oauthstuff/draft-ietf-oauth-security-topics/introduction.md

 Since its publication in [@!RFC6749] and [@!RFC6750], OAuth 2.0
-("OAuth" in the following) has gotten massive traction in the market and became the standard for API protection and, as the foundation of OpenID Connect [@!OpenID], identity providing.
-While OAuth was used in a variety of scenarios and different kinds of deployments, the following challenges could be observed:
+("OAuth" in the following) has gotten massive traction in the market and became the standard for API protection and the basis for federated login using OpenID Connect [@!OpenID].
+While OAuth is used in a variety of scenarios and different kinds of deployments, the following challenges can be observed:

   * OAuth implementations are being attacked through known implementation weaknesses and anti-patterns.
 Although most of